andreszlima/transit-efficiency-analysis/README.md

     VPS_USERNAME=<Your VPS Username>
     # VPS server IP
     VPS_SERVER_IP=<Your VPS Server IP>
-    # Path to the csv file in the local machine
+    # Path to put the csv file in the local machine : '/Users/xxxxxx/data.csv'
     LOCAL_CSV_FILE_PATH=<Path to your local csv file. it is erased after updating the table>
     # Path to your private key file
     PRIVATE_KEY_PATH=<Path to your private key file>